M1 Observing

 Introduction

 Do you ever find your thoughts drift in the wrong direction?
-You are out taking a morning stroll, you want to be out enjoying the sunshine.
-But, your thoughts keep taking you off course.
-You keep thinking about whether you turned off the oven, whether the fast-approaching clouds will break into a sudden downpour of rain and ruin your hair and clothes (and you didn't even think to get an umbrella!).
+For instance, you are out taking a morning stroll, you want to be out enjoying the sunshine.
+Instead, your thoughts keep taking you off course.
+Your mind keeps wandering to whether you turned off the oven, whether the fast-approaching clouds will break into a sudden downpour of rain and ruin your hair and clothes (and you didn't even think to bring an umbrella!).
 Maybe you worry about the business trip that you have to take next week.

 What if you could notice when your thoughts are drifting off course?
-What if you could gently guide your thoughts back to the present?
+What if you could gently nudge your thoughts back to the present moment?

-In the following exercise we will take our first step to developing our mindfulness muscles.
-We will focus on a single object, and notice when our thoughts drift off course, and practice bringing them back.
+In the following exercise we will take our first step to developing our mindfulness skills.
+We will focus on a single object, and recognize when your thoughts are straying, and practice bringing them back.

 Instructions